rian39/lists/log.md

     1. probability and propensities in the world -- the Hansen argument
     2. recommender system as construction of propensities
     3. but also as response to logistical worlds and complexity of transformations of value -- 'conversion experiences'
-    4. the conversion experience associated with 'big data' is?
+    4. the conversion experience associated with 'big data' is? conversion of rules to associations; conversion of propensity to actuality; conversion of belief in big data into the operations of an ensemble (logistics, media platform, operational control).
 - managed to do 5 pages today, but then had all the pfaff described above as well.
 22.5 hours work to go

+## Fri 03 Feb 2017 13:08:17 GMT
+- working on next 5-6 pages of manuscript; did to the end of page 12; so that's on schedule  2.15 hours
+- TODO: look up quote on reconstruction from Dewey; can't find it electronically; need to find book at home;